 If you plan it right, you’ll visit while the Minnesota State Fair is running.
 It takes place for 12 consecutive days in late summer, with it’s last day being on Labor Day.

 If you have a stroller, you may want to consider a weekday or early morning visit.
 We arrived shortly after 8am and got out just as the crowd was beginning to form around 11:30 am.
-Their shuttle service was a well-oiled process and is offered from numerous local park n ride locations.
+Their shuttle service was a well-oiled process and is offered from numerous local park and ride locations.
+Check our our Guide to the Minnesota State Fair with Toddlers.

 Minnesota Children’s Museum